jfreissmann/oemof-solph/docs/basic_concepts/energy_system.rst

 Buses represent commodities such as electricity, heat or natural gas.
-The main purpose of a Bus is the balancing of its inflows and its outflows at all points in time, meaning, that the sum of all incoming flows and all outgoing flows must be equal to zero.
+The main purpose of a Bus is the balancing of its inflows and its outflows at every single point in time, meaning, that the sum of all incoming flows and all outgoing flows must be equal to zero.

 To define an instance of a Bus, only a unique label is necessary.
 If you do not